Module selection guidance

 Modules

 For the most part, modules for our postgraduate courses can be found on our course pages.
-You can also search for modules in our online module catalogue
+You can also search for modules in our online module catalogue.

 On each module page you'll find the following information:

-• teaching location – all subjects, apart from art, architecture and design, are taught at Holloway campus
+• teaching location – all subjects, apart from some art, architecture and design, are taught at Holloway campus

 • teaching semester – make sure the module is taught during the semester for which you are applying